Charcoal-SE/charcoal-se.github.io/pings.md

 # Meta: Who to ping

-When an organisation such as Charcoal is maintaining several large projects with may people involved, it can get confusing over who you should ping for help.
+When an organisation such as Charcoal is maintaining several large projects with many people involved, it can get confusing over who you should ping for help.
 Welcome to the one-stop shop for all your answers when it comes to getting in contact with the right people.

 <section>